o0o-BaShMu-o0o/dayz-config-examples/README.md

 ToDo;

 (1) Create a directory structure to place files in so configuration files that work together are grouped together.
-(2) Create a readme in each directory with an explanation of how files link together and where their directory path locations on the server.
-As well as resources for easier configuration.
+(2) Create a readme in each directory with an explanation of how files link together and where their directory path locations are on the server.
+As well as provide resources for easier further configuration.